Raised Bed Basics for Bay Area Gardeners

 Using poor-quality soil.
 Cheap topsoil is often just subsoil or fill dirt with no organic matter.
 It compacts, drains poorly, and provides little nutrition.
 Invest in good soil from the start.

 Not protecting from gophers.
 If gophers are in your neighborhood, they will find your beds.
-Install wire mesh.
+Install wire mesh from the start.
 It's much harder to retrofit later.

 Forgetting about drainage.
 Raised beds on solid surfaces like concrete need drainage holes in the bottom or a layer of gravel.
 Otherwise, water has nowhere to go.